otrv4/otrv4/otrv4.md

 ```

-Note that this means that whenever you see an operation on a field element
+Whenever you see an operation on a field element from this group, the
-from the above group, the operation should be done modulo the prime `dh_p`.
+operation should be done modulo the prime `dh_p`.

 ## Data Types